|

 the sidewalk.

-experience writing creative nonfiction depend upon or depart
+does your experience writing creative nonfiction depend upon

-departs from my fiction and poetry above all because I rely so
+rather than departs from my fiction and poetry above all because

-much on imagery and dialogue.
-To write nonfiction at least
+I rely so much on imagery and dialogue.
+To write nonfiction

-the nonfiction I've written to date I need to first get
+at least the nonfiction I've written to date I need to

-out into the world, look, take notes, interview people, check
+first get out into the world, look, take notes, interview people,

-facts, and so on, whereas with fiction and poetry, I can stay
+check facts, and so on, whereas with fiction and poetry, I can

 Speculate